What is Addiction?

 - The provider (geographic location, in-network plan).

-If you or a loved one needs help for an addiction, you are not alone; recovery is possible.
-American Addiction Centers (AAC) is here to help you find a treatment program that will meet you where you are at.
+If you or a loved one needs help for an addiction, you are not alone; recovery from drug and alcohol abuse is possible.
+American Addiction Centers (AAC) is here to help you find an inpatient drug addiction treatment program that will meet you where you are at.

-Our admissions navigators are ready to take your call 24/7 and assist you in understanding treatment options.
-Call (877) 805-8875 to get started on the recovery journey.
+Our admissions navigators are ready to take your call 24/7 and assist you in understanding treatment options and how to pay for rehab.
+Call us for free at to get started on the recovery journey.